Learn while experiencing the adventure of a lifetime

 Applicant Assessment

 Applicants who are currently enrolled in one or more of the required academic courses for admission are encouraged to apply early and provide transcripts that demonstrate that they are currently registered in these courses.
-Applicants may receive a conditional acceptance that is dependent on their successful completion of the required courses (~65 percent or higher).
+Applicants may receive a conditional acceptance that is dependent on their successful completion of the required courses (~65% or higher).
 Applicants who are conditionally accepted will be required to provide a final transcript upon completion of the required courses to be fully accepted.

 Students who have already completed post-secondary course work in Environmental Studies or related courses may have transferability into this program.
 Post-secondary transcripts and course syllabi/outlines will be required for evaluation.
+Students seeking transfer credit will be required to follow process defined in Aurora College Policy C.01 Transfer Credit.

 Program Admission